dyxstat/MetaCC/README.md

 `MetaCC` v1.0.0 is supported and tested in *MacOS* and *Linux* systems.

 ### Python and R Dependencies
-`MetaCC` mainly depends on the Python scientific stack
+`MetaCC` mainly depends on the Python scientific stack:

 ```
 numpy